JeffAlyanak/cyberpunk_netwatch/README.md

 The top botton will toggle the display on and off, the display will also timeout after a few seconds (this can be set with SHOW_TIME definition).

 Holding the bottom button and pressing or holding the top button will set the time.
+Digits will flash to let you know you're in time setting mode.
 Holding the top button for a couple of seconds will start it increasing by 10-minute increments.

 ## Power optimizations